kailucs/Deformable-Modeling/README.md

 ### Installation

-Simply git clone the project.
+Simply git clone the project and check all the dependent libraries.

 ### Calibration
 First, do camera calibration to make the system work correctly.
 You can do all when connecting the robot.
 ```
+cd experiment
 python calibration_testing.py
 ```
 or